Natural Solutions for Hot Spots on Dogs

 - Clean and disinfect the area

-How to Prevent Hot Spots on Dogs
+How to AVOID Dog Hot Spots

 - Regular grooming is a great way to make sure their coat does not get matted and therefore, hold on to dirt and bacteria.